 When Is SSDI Taxable?

+You may be wondering, when is SSDI taxable?
 The Internal Revenue Service (IRS) states that SSDI is taxable if one-half of the recipient’s benefits and the rest of their other income exceeds a specific amount based on the recipient’s tax filing status.

 Even if the individual isn’t working, other income may be considered when determining whether SSDI is taxable.
 The person would need to report tax-exempt dividends, interest, and other unearned income.

 If the individual is married and needs to file a joint tax return, he or she will also need to report the spouse’s income to find out whether SSDI benefits are taxable.
 Even if the spouse isn’t receiving Social Security disability benefits, this rule still applies.